Observations on Surveillance

 Through a series of black and white film images developed during a 6 months residency with the Women's Museum of Australia in the cell blocks of the Old Alice Springs Gaol, Sara turns the camera on itself documenting methods of surveillance and methods of seeking ‘safety’ in Mparntwe.
 Observations on Surveillance aims to open up space to reflect on the ethics and effects on our community that the use of prisons and surveillance has, as well as space to reflect on the urgency to imagine alternatives.

-Observations on Surveillance is now exhibiting at the Women's Museum of Australia from 5 - 20 April 2024 as a part of CELLBLOCK - three solo exhibitions by Mathew Dargan, Georgie Mattingley and Sara Maiorino responding to the Old Alice Springs Gaol.
+Observations on Surveillance was exhibited at the Women's Museum of Australia from 5 - 20 April 2024 as a part of CELLBLOCK - three solo exhibitions by Mathew Dargan, Georgie Mattingley and Sara Maiorino responding to the Old Alice Springs Gaol.